 HSG (hysterosalpingography) is an x-ray test used to view your reproductive organs.
 It is primarily used to evaluate the openness of the fallopian tubes.
 HSG is done in an x-ray room in the radiology department.
-During the procedure, a radiologist (doctor who specialized in the use of x-rays) takes images as a contrast dye flows through the uterus and fallopian tubes.
+During the procedure, a radiologist (a doctor who specialized in the use of x-rays) takes images as a contrast dye flows through the uterus and fallopian tubes.
 The dye makes it easier to see these organs on x-rays.
 It can also help pinpoint the location of problems.
 These problems can include a blockage or narrowing of the fallopian tubes, abnormalities in the shape and size of the fallopian tubes and uterus, and growths in the uterus.

 - The procedure will be scheduled only on days 6-12 after the first day of your last menstrual period.

 - A day or two before the exam, avoid sexual intercourse, stop using creams or other vaginal medications, and avoid douching.

 - You may take over-the-counter pain medications a few hours before the test.

 - No food or liquids for 2 hours prior to the procedure.
 However, you may take all regular medications as scheduled with small sips of water.

 - Report any allergies to the radiology nurse, especially those to iodine contrast (x-ray dye).

 - Women should always inform the x-ray technologist if there is any possibility that they are pregnant.
 Many imaging tests are not performed during pregnancy so as not to expose the fetus to radiation.